 Molecular Sieve Process Optimization Featured in Biofuels International, May 2015 (volume 9, issue 3) Molecular sieve dehydration of ethanol uses a specialized molecular sieve to remove the water from the distillation/rectification of ethanol and water.
 Distillation can only remove water to approximately 5% of the total composition.
 Molecular sieve consists of tiny zeoliteread more

-…What’s the Difference?
-Type A All molecular sieves are composed of sodium and aluminosilicate, which are grown to form a three-dimensional crystal structure.
-It’s this crystalline structure that allows molecular sieve to adsorb some molecules while rejecting other molecules that are too large to fit inside the crystal.read more
+Type AAll molecular sieves are composed of sodium and aluminosilicate, which are grown to form a three-dimensional crystal structure.
+It’s this crystalline structure that allows molecular sieve to adsorb some molecules while rejecting other molecules that are too large to fit inside the crystal When A-Type crystals are grown,read more